yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

   // DICT_ELEMENT_PROVIDER           = The provider (NSNumber*) on which the get contacts
   //                                   process started
   // DICT_ELEMENT_SOCIAL_ACTION_TYPE = The social action (NSNumber*) performed
+  // DICT_ELEMENT_FROM_START         = Should we reset pagination or request the next page
   // DICT_ELEMENT_PAYLOAD            = An identification string (NSString*) that you can give
   //      when you initiate the get contacts operation and want to receive back upon starting